Ketoconazole (Generic Name)

 - Severe headache

-- Nausea, vomiting, or itching that prescribed medicine does not help
+- Nausea, throwing up, or itching that is not relieved by prescribed medicines

-- Persistent loss of appetite or rapid weight loss (more than 5 pounds in 1 week)
+- Lasting loss of appetite or rapid weight loss (more than 5 pounds in 1 week)

-- Diarrhea of 5 or 6 loose stools in 1 day or diarrhea with weakness
+- Loose bowel movements (diarrhea) more than 5 or 6 times a day or diarrhea with weakness

 - Extreme weakness that interferes with normal activities